-Period(s) of occupation: Chalcolithic (or Copper Age, 4900-4100 BC), Early Bronze Age (3100-2200 BC), Iron Age, Antiquity and Middle Ages.
+Period(s) of occupation: Copper Age (or Chalcolithic, 4900-4100 BCE), Early Bronze Age (3100-2200 BCE), Iron Age (800-600 BCE), Antiquity (200s-500s CE) and Middle Ages (1200s-1500s CE).

+Dig co-director and field school coordinator: Asst.
+Prof. Kamen Boyadzhiev (PhD in Archaeology), National Institute of Archaeology and Museum, Bulgarian Academy of Sciences.

-Dig co-director: Ass.
+Dig co-director: Asst.
 Prof. Yavor Boyadzhiev (PhD in Archaeology), National Institute of Archaeology and Museum, Bulgarian Academy of Sciences.

-Dig co-director and field school coordinator: Asst.
-Prof. Kamen Boyadzhiev (PhD in Archaeology), Department of Prehistoric Archaeology, National Institute of Archaeology and Museum, Bulgarian Academy of Sciences.

-Minimum length of stay: 1 session (two weeks)
+Minimum length of stay: Two weeks

 Minimum age: 18 (16, if the participant is accompanied by an adult family member)

-Number of field school places available: Maximum 20
+Number of field school places available: Maximum 10

-In the very beginning of the fifth millennium BC, the prehistoric population in Central and Eastern Balkans turned known metal-processing technologies into an industry for the first time in human history (the world's most ancient copper mines are found near Mechi kladenets/Aybunar near Stara Zagora, Bulgaria and Rudna glava, Serbia).
-Archaeological evidence shows that in the fifth millennium BC these prehistoric cultures enjoyed a constant raise rise in population and wealth, simultaneously experiencing social stratification due to the intensive trading of metal products, salt and other goods with the rest of prehistoric Europe and Asia.
-These Balkan Copper age cultures had all characteristics of the first civilizations including: the very first urban settlements in Europe (Tell Yunatsite, Tell Durankulak and Tell Provadia in Bulgaria), a dense network of settlements, the production of "industrial" quantities of goods, esp. metal products and salt, developed trade, distinguished social and professional stratification, pictograms and characters interpreted by some scholars as the World's oldest script (Gradeshnitsa tablet for instance dates back to the sixth or early fifth millennium BC) as well as precious artifacts made of gold, pottery, bone and stone (the World oldest gold treasure found in the Varna Copper age necropolis).
-This very first civilization in Europe was Pre-Indo-European and emerged in under a millennium, spreading across large parts of the Balkans, NW Anatolia and Eastern Europe.
-It collapsed around the end of the fifth millennium under the pressure of both drastic climatic changes and invasion by Early Indo-Europeans.
-The study of this, the very first civilization in Europe, has only arisen very recently, beginning about 40 years ago with the excavation of the Varna Copper Age necropolis, which brought to light the first certain evidence for its existence.
-Nowadays scholars from all over the world are still discovering new facts and adding new data about the "lost" first civilization in Europe.
+In the very beginning of the 5th millennium BCE, the prehistoric population in the Central and Eastern Balkans turned known metal-processing technologies into an industry for the first time in human history (the world's most ancient copper mines and foundries are found in Bulgaria and Serbia).
+Archaeological evidence shows that in the 5th millennium BCE, these prehistoric cultures enjoyed a constant increase in population and wealth, while simultaneously experiencing social stratification due to the intensive trading of metal products, salt, flint, Spondylus shells and other goods with the rest of prehistoric Europe and Asia.
+These Balkan Copper Age cultures had all characteristics of the first civilizations including: the very first urban settlements in Europe like Tell Yunatsite, Tell Durankulak and Tell Provadia in Bulgaria; a dense network of settlements; the production of "industrial" quantities of goods, esp. metal products and salt; developed trade; social and professional stratification; pictograms and characters interpreted by some scholars as the world's oldest script (the "Gradeshnitsa tablet", for instance, dates back to the 5th millennium BCE); as well as precious artifacts made of gold, clay, bone and stone (the world's oldest gold treasure found in the Varna Copper Age necropolis).
+This very first civilization in Europe was Pre-Indo-European and emerged in less than a millennium, spreading across large parts of the Balkans, northwest Anatolia and Eastern Europe.
+It collapsed around the end of the 5th millennium under the pressure of both drastic climatic changes and invasion of equestrian nomads (presumably early Indo-Europeans).

 All participants will receive:

-Arrival and check-in at Hotel Primavera 1 (26 Asen Zlatarov Str., Pazardzhik 4400, BULGARIA, Tel:+359 886 318040) in Pazardzhik by 7.00 pm
+Arrival and check-in at Hotel Primavera 2, in Pazardzhik district, Bulgaria by 7.30 pm.

-8.00 - 9.30 pm - Traditional Bulgarian welcome dinner.
+8.00 pm - 9.30 pm - Traditional Bulgarian welcome dinner.

-6.15 - 6.30 am - Travel to the site.
+6.15 - 6.30 am - Travel to the site

 6.30 am - 8.30 am - Fieldwork*

-8.30 - 9.00 am - Breakfast at the site.
+8.30 - 9.00 am - Breakfast at the site